 In addition to any sanctions provided for in the County's HR Personnel Policy, Rules and Procedures Manual or other sections of the County Administrative Code, any County employee who violates any Law (including but not limited to Chapter 112, Florida Statutes, Part III, Code of Ethics for Public Officers and Employees) is subject to disciplinary action up to and including termination.

-The Assistant Director of Purchasing & Contracts will advise the County Administrator of misuse, inappropriate use, or purchasing activities that are inconsistent with the delegated authority provided in this Policy, any associated procedures, or any other requirements by Entities having jurisdiction.
-In such instances, the County Administrator or Assistant Director of Purchasing & Contracts may limit or restrict any delegated authority, provide for the re-assignment of purchasing authority to other personnel, or take any other such actions as may be appropriated.
+The Purchasing Director will advise the County Administrator of misuse, inappropriate use, or purchasing activities that are inconsistent with the delegated authority provided in this Policy, any associated procedures, or any other requirements by Entities having jurisdiction.
+In such instances, the County Administrator or Purchasing Director may limit or restrict any delegated authority, provide for the re-assignment of purchasing authority to other personnel, or take any other such actions as may be appropriated.